Gain access to personalized product screening, the best pricing, rewards, and more!

 To confirm almond moth activity, look in and around your pantry or where packaged foods are stored.
 If you find pupae among the shelves or other parts of the house, that's a start, but focus on finding infested packages.

-Almond moths primarily target almonds, grains, and seeds, but they won't hesitate to infest other foods too.
-Be sure to check any drawers and shelving for cracks & crevices larvae can hide in.
+Almond moths primarily target almonds, grains, and seeds, but they won't hesitate to infest other foods, too.
+Be sure to check any drawers and shelving for cracks and crevices where larvae can hide.
 Take note of which foods are infested and where you’ve seen larvae.

 What To Look For